andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 ## A Note on Concurrent Programming in General

-I would be remiss not to mention that concurrent programming is hard, very hard.
+I would be remiss not to mention that concurrent programming is hard.
+Very hard.
 Really, it's nearly impossible to truly get right.
-It's easy to view tools as a panacea, which they aren't.
-The reality is that modeling concurrent problems well and then implementing them correctly requires discipline, patience, and skill.
+It's easy to view tools as a panacea, but the reality is that modeling concurrent problems correctly and then implementing them correctly requires discipline, patience and skill.
+It's clearly my belief that we have something special in Vert.x, but that doesn't mean it isn't a only a matter of time before something better comes along.

-There are no silver bullets and there is no perfection, but there *is* progress.